Privately guided Tours to the South of Namibia

 The Stiltz Swakopmund

 After breakfast we have the whole day to relax in Swakopmund.
-But as often requested, we will start quite early to go to Walfish Bay to take part in the very popular catamaran tour, which starts at 9h00 and ends at 12h30.
+But as often requested, we will start quite early to go to Walvis Bay to take part in the very popular catamaran tour, which starts at 9h00 and ends at 12h30.
 This goes along the coast, and sea lions as well as dolphins are constant companions of the boat.
 Fresh oysters and sparkling wine are served (this activity is included in the tour price).
-Back at Walfish Bay we may have a small lunch break before continuing in the afternoon and visiting the highest dune in Namibia (Dune 7) and then returning to Swakopmund.
-Recommendation: Dinner in the ultra-German "Brauhaus" or in the Landmark "Jetty 1905" Restauant which is about 270 meters on the Jetty in the lake.
+Back in Walvis Bay we may have a small lunch break before continuing in the afternoon and visiting the highest dune in Namibia (Dune 7) and then returning to Swakopmund.
+Recommendation: Dinner in the ultra-German "Brauhaus" or in the Landmark "Jetty 1905" Restauant which is about 270 meters on the Jetty in the ocean.
 Overnight with breakfast at our lodge.

 The Stiltz - Brandberg White Lady Lodge / Travel time about 3 hours - 230 km